Litter and pollution in the sea Mranaked

 Deposit Return Scheme

 Also in January 2023, the UK Government unveiled its plans to introduce a Deposit Return Scheme (DRS) in England by 2025.
-This scheme in England will include plastic bottles and lids, and aluminium cans, but excludes glass.
+This scheme in England will include plastic bottles and lids, and aluminium cans, but excludes glass and is due to start in October 2027.

 Plastic bags in the ocean Rich Carey